vtcoders/mw/README.md

   - **payload** the current state of the subscription that was sent from a client.
 TODO: payloads may need to be able to be queued, timestamped, and/or have other properties.
 TODO: queuing and timestamping.

+## TODO

+- Add the ability to push subscriptions to clients that have not and are not staged yet to load the subscription javaScript.

+- Rooms and world segregation on a single server.

 ## Yup